Certified Sous Chef®

 - Minimum Education and Continuing Education Hours: High school diploma/GED plus 50 hours of continuing education.
 If you do not have a high school diploma/GED, 150 hours of continuing education are required.
 Hours earned for mandatory courses and/or refreshers are included in the minimum CEH requirement.

 - Mandatory Education: In addition to the requirements listed above, you must provide documentation of three 30-hour courses—one in Nutrition, one in Food Safety and Sanitation, and one in Supervisory Management.
 If these courses were taken more than five years ago, an eight hour refresher course is required in each topic.
 These courses are available through ACF approved providers or any academic institution.
-(ServSafe must be a documented 30-hour course to fulfill the mandatory requirement.
-The 8- or 16-hour courses are only counted as a refresher.)
+Note: the ServSafe certificate may only be used to meet your sanitation refresher requirement.

 Understanding the Certification Process